daniel-molina/visualequation/HACKING.md

 > **Notes**:
 >
->*  Every C-x key binding of this section inserts a symbol.
+>*  Every C-... key binding of this section inserts a symbol.
->*  Every M-x key binding of this section inserts an operator with all their
+>*  Every M-... key binding of this section inserts an operator with all their
 >*  parameters set to VOID.
->*  Every M-C-x key binding of this section replaces selection with an operator
+>*  Every M-C-... key binding of this section replaces selection with an
->   which has as first parameter the previous selection and any other it may
+>   operator which has as first parameter the previous selection and any
->   have set to VOID.
+>   other it may have set to VOID.
 >*  Several keystrokes of the same key binding produce different
 >   symbols/operators of common characteristics.